danagerous/geojson-data/data/README.md

-### Data in this repo folder is covered by various licenses listed below.
+### Data in this repo folder are covered by various licenses listed below.

 File Name | License
 ------------ | -------------